How should this medicine be used?

 Before using aminolevulinic acid,

-• tell your doctor and pharmacist if you are allergic to aminolevulinic acid, porphyrins, or any other medications.
+- tell your doctor and pharmacist if you are allergic to aminolevulinic acid, porphyrins, soybeans, or any other medications.
+Ask your doctor or pharmacist for a list of ingredients.

-• tell your doctor if you have porphyria (a condition that causes sensitivity to light).
-Your doctor will probably tell you not to use aminolevulinic acid.
+- tell your doctor if you have porphyria (a condition that causes sensitivity to light) or if you have ever had skin reaction to light.
+Your doctor may tell you not to receive aminolevulinic acid therapy.

-• you should know that aminolevulinic acid will make your skin very sensitive to sunlight (likely to get sunburn).
-Avoid exposure of treated skin to direct sunlight or bright indoor light (e.g. tanning salons, bright halogen lighting, close task lighting, and high power lighting used in operating rooms or dental offices) before exposure to blue light treatment.
+- you should know that aminolevulinic acid will make your skin very sensitive to sunlight (likely to get sunburn).
+Avoid exposure of treated skin to direct sunlight or bright indoor light (e.g. tanning salons, bright halogen lighting, close task lighting, and high power lighting used in operating rooms or dental offices).
+Your doctor with tell you how long to avoid sunlight after exposure to light treatment.
 Before going outdoors in the sunlight, protect treated skin from the sun by wearing a wide-brimmed hat or other head covering that will shade the treated area or block the sun.
 Sunscreen will not protect you from sensitivity to sunlight.
 If you feel burning or stinging of the treated areas or see that they have become red or swollen, be sure that you are keeping the area protected from sunlight or bright light.

 What special dietary instructions should I follow?